gombru/gombru.github.io/_posts/2018-10-10-miro_styletransfer_deepdream.markdown

 ---
 ## Neural Style Transfer
 ### The Neural Style Transfer algorithm
 Neural Style Transfer uses Deep Convolutional Neural Networks to transfer the *style* of one source image to another keeping its *content*.
-It's often applied to transfer the style of a paiting to a real word image.
+It's often applied to transfer the style of a painting to a real word image.
 The key here is: How do we define *style* and how do we define *content*?

   - *Style*: Aesthetic of the image (line style, color range, brush strokes, cubist patterns, etc.)
   - *Content*: Image objects and shapes that make the scene recognizable.

 #### How are *style* and *content* represented in a CNN?
-CNNs are atached convolutional layers where each layer processes the previous layer output.
+CNNs are attached convolutional layers where each layer processes the previous layer output.
 The first convolutional layer operates directly over the image pixels.
 Regardless the task the CNN is optimized for, this layer will learn to recognize simple patterns from images, such as edges or color.
 Next layers will learn to recognize a little bit more complex patterns, such as corners or textures.
 Last layers will learn to recognize more complex patterns related to the task the CNN is optimized for.
 If it is trained to classify buildings, it will be sensible to windows or door shapes, and if it is trained to classify faces, it will sensible to eyes or mouths.
 Simple features (extracted by the first layers) are called low-level features, and complex features (extracted by the lasts layers) high-level features.

 <div class="imgcap">